Bursary Application FAQs

 How do I apply?

 Please complete the online application form which can be found here.
+Please note the following:

 Parents/carers of children in receipt of free school meals should scan and upload a copy of the letter received from the Revenue and Benefits Service of Herefordshire Council confirming that their child is eligible for free school meals.